bitburner-official/bitburner-src/markdown/bitburner.gangmemberinfo.expgain.md

 ## GangMemberInfo.expGain property

-Per Cycle Exp object for each stat for this gang member returned as a object containing each stats value.
+Per Cycle Exp object for each stat for this gang member.

-returns null in the even that the member does not have a given task.
+null in the event that the member does not have a given task.

 **Signature:**